shubhadip2006/Prompt_Engineering/README.md

 # Prompt_Engineering
-I made this projects as part of my College Training.
+I made this Mini Projects as part of my College Training on "Generative AI" & "Prompt Engineering"